 Would you buy a new car from a dealership that didn't have a service department?
 Japanese knives need specialised sharpening, and although we highly encourage folks to learn about sharpening themselves we offer a professional sharpening service for the knives we sell.

 Our philosophy for cookware follows on from our selection of knives – only have the best in class.
 Cast iron designed to last 100 years, Konro barbeques commercially used by chefs, handmade tools rarely found outside of Japan and a rare selection of boutique Japanese ingredients.

 We love sake.
 Because we buy direct from the brewer and handle our own imports we're able to offer high quality, fresh artisanal sake at affordable prices.

-If you are interested in buying Japanese sake, beer, shochu or umeshu, we have a dedicated sake website you can buy sake online.
-Or if in Melbourne, visit our Richmond store.
+If you are interested in buying Japanese sake, beer, shochu or umeshu, we have a dedicated sake website you can buy sake online - shipping Australia wide.
+Or visit our Sydney or Melbourne stores.

 Trade: Contact us for wholesale prices

 "Nihon No Takumi" translates as Japanese craftsmanship and since 2007 we have been supporting Japanese craftsmen to bring their products to the Australian market.

 Long before the current trend of Japanese food and in a time when most local chefs preferred German knives over Japanese we began spruiking the benefits of thinner, sharper, harder Japanese blades.